Concept for a reworked victorian terrace in brick zinc and render with crittall style doors

-We developed a design for a lightweight metal clad infill loft and ground floor extension, with extensive structural works allowing us to shift floor plates and walls around, adapting a typically mean circulation and storage allowance to modern requirements and adding additional bedroom and bathroom accommodation.
+I developed a design for a lightweight metal clad infill loft and ground floor extension, with extensive structural works allowing us to shift floor plates and walls around, adapting a typically mean circulation and storage allowance to modern requirements and adding additional bedroom and bathroom accommodation.
 The resultant unique design revived the existing spaces, opening them up to the garden to bring in more natural light without compromising privacy.

 Externally we looked to the original form for reference, the full width forms are flat roof and orthogonal and the half width closet wing dormer playfully replicates the existing sloped roof, resulting in a cohesive massing.
-The metal standing seam cladding is chosen as a contemporary and streamlined interpretation of the linear patterning seen on more traditional rolled lead roof forms, its two widths creating rhythm and repetition across the facade.

 Key to the regenerated layout was a generous garden facing kitchen that we designed as a place to cook, work from home and socialise.
 Here, a full length bespoke bench stretches the length of the space and morphs into the stepped level change, creating a dynamic space for formal dining as well as more casual seating in the narrow plot.